gabeg805/Extensible-Login-Manager/README.md

 What is it?
 ===========

-The Atlas login manager is a highly configurable login manager I created for my Arch Linux system.
+The Elysia login manager is a highly configurable login manager I created for my Arch Linux system.
 I made it because I thought it'd be a fun project to do and indeed it was super fun!
 Along the way though it became clear to me that there was a serious lack of information out there for creating a login manager.
 The real hard part, and